ste-young/ste-young.github.io/_pages/cv.md

 Services
 ======
-* Executive chairman of the youth league committee of the school of telecommunication engineering (Sep 2022 ~ Jun 2023).
+* Executive chairman of the youth league committee of the school of telecommunication engineering (2022.09 ~ 2023.06).
-* Epidemic volunteer (Jan 2022).
+* Epidemic volunteer (2022.01).